A few years back, a student with whom I had done a handful of SAT tutoring sessions asked me to help him with his college essay.

 Luckily, he had a clear — and very good — idea for a topic from the start, and we spent several weeks going back and forth with drafts, comments, etc. The usual.
 We hit the usual bumps and organizational issues, but all in all, it was pretty straightforward.
-When my student got stuck, I’d get him to just talk it out, and then let him take that material and hammer it into something more coherent.
+When my student got stuck, I’d get him to just talk it out, and then let him take that material and mold it into something more coherent.

 After a few weeks, my student ended up with what I considered a very good piece.
 He was, however, still nervous, not to mention still reeling slightly from what seemed to him like the inordinate amount of time necessary to hammer out barely 500 words.

 “R.,” I said, “believe it or not, your essay was easy compared to some of what I’ve gone through.
 You started with a good, original topic that was genuinely representative of your interests; you stuck to that topic; and you developed it in a very interesting and effective way.
 You’ll get it in before the deadline, no one had a nervous breakdown, and your parents didn’t sneak in and try to change it without your knowing.
 (Yes, that actually happened to me once — sitting down a middle-aged man and explaining why rewriting one’s child’s essay and submitting it without her knowledge is a bad idea is not an experience I ever wish to repeat.)
 By my standards, it practically wrote itself.”